openpowerquality/docusaurus/docs/deploy-view.md

 ### Copy deployment files to the server

-To copy deployment files to the server, invoke the `deploy-transfer.sh` script.
+To copy deployment files to the server, cd to the opq/view/deploy directory, and invoke the `deploy-transfer.sh` script.
 This script creates a new directory whose name is the current timestamp, copies app.tar.gz, deploy-run.sh, and settings.development.json into it, then gzips that directory and secure copies it to emilia.

 Here is what the invocation of this command should look like: